jorop/wordpress-database-migrations/README.md

 You create a new migration PHP file, add your schema update code, and optionally include a rollback method to reverse the change.

-Run `wp dbi migrate` on the command line using WP CLI and any migrations not already run will be executed.
+Run `wp wdm migrate` on the command line using WP CLI and any migrations not already run will be executed.

 The great thing about making database schema and data updates with migrations, is that the changes are file-based and therefore can be stored in version control, giving you better control when working across different branches.